-The Morrison Creek fish abundance section is located approximately 1.5 km upstream from the gate on Forest Road 569 below Puzzle Creek.
-With the exception of 1981 and 1984, field crews have sampled this area annually over a 25-year period between 1980 and 2004.
+The Morrison Creek fish abundance monitoring section is located approximately 1.5 km upstream from the gate on Forest Road 569 below Puzzle Creek.
+With the exception of 1981 and 1984, field crews have sampled this area annually over a 26-year period between 1980 and 2005.
 The channel meanders through alluvial material deposited during the 1964 flood.
 Gradient in this portion of Morrison Creek is approximately five percent and the streambed and channel area are comprised mostly of boulder/cobble substrate.
 Pocketwater habitat is predominant with riffle/run type scattered through the section.
 Active channel braiding is occurring and in recent years low summer flows have been split into several channels.
 Prior to 1990, there was only one area where the channel split.
-This section is at the upstream end of the bull trout spawning reach and bull trout spawning has been documented in the general vicinity of this section.
+This section is at the upstream end of the bull trout spawning reach and bull trout spawning has been documented in the general vicinity of this section but not during recent years.